pragtical/lua-linenoise/README.md

 # Usage

-This library is a fairly thin wrapper over linenoise itself, so the function calls are named similarly.
-I may develop a "porcelain" layer in the future.
+This library is a fairly thin wrapper over linenoise itself.

 ## L.input(prompt)